christosgalano/christosgalano/README.md

 # Hello, I'm Christos👋👨‍💻

-**I am 21 years old and currently work as a DevOps Engineer at [Performance Technologies](https://www.performance.gr/).
-I am also a student at [Department of Informatics and Telecommunications](https://www.di.uoa.gr/).**
+**I am 21 years old and currently work as a DevOps Engineer at [Performance Technologies](https://www.performance.gr/) while also being a student at [Department of Informatics and Telecommunications](https://www.di.uoa.gr/).**

+**I have hands-on experience architecting, automating, and optimizing mission-critical deployments across complex infrastructures, as well as knowledge of CI/CD pipelines, "as code" tools, cloud operations, container orchestration, and scripting.**

+**My goal involves utilizing my curiosity to continuously improve and excel in the IT industry.**

 ## Skills